-Hi Gas (MCB - required): Normally closed switch that opens if the gas pressure exceeds a set value.
+Hi Gas (MCB - optional): Normally closed switch that opens if the gas pressure exceeds a set value.
 This input is enabled/disabled by a dip switch on the MCB.

-WATER LEVEL SENSOR (OPEN CONDITION INDICATES FAULT): Low Water Cut Off (MCB - optional): Normally open switch that closes when water reaches preset level.
-This input is enabled/disabled by a dip switch on the MCB.
+WATER LEVEL SENSOR (OPEN CONDITION INDICATES FAULT): Low Water Cut Off (MCB - optional): Normally closed switch that opens when water drops below a preset level.
+This input is enabled/ disabled by a dip switch on the MCB.